 The Kempe Center Mission Statement

-The Kempe Center will provide and improve direct clinical services, improve clinical service delivery systems, and provide training, education and consultation programs to prevent and treat child abuse and neglect in Colorado and throughout the nation.
+The Kempe Center will provide and improve direct clinical services, improve clinical service delivery systems, and provide training, education and consultation programs to prevent and treat child abuse and neglect in Colorado, throughout the nation, and around the world.

 The Kempe Foundation Mission Statement

-The Kempe Foundation will increase awareness, engage in advocacy and secure and provide resources for the prevention and treatment of child abuse.
+The Kempe Foundation will increase awareness, engage in advocacy, and secure and provide resources for the prevention and treatment of child abuse and neglect.

 We were founded by the doctor who pioneered this field.
 We never, ever forget his mission, his vision, and his belief that change is possible.

 In 1962, Dr. C. Henry Kempe and his colleagues led the identification and recognition of child abuse with their defining paper, The Battered Child Syndrome.
-This paper was regarded as the single most significant event in creating awareness and exposing the reality of abuse.
+This paper was regarded as the single most significant event in creating awareness and exposing the reality of child abuse.
 It gave doctors a way to understand and do something about child abuse and neglect.
 Dr. Kempe was a tenacious researcher and a relentless advocate, working tirelessly to change policy, laws and perceptions to better protect children.
-For his efforts, he was nominated for a Nobel Prize.
 He was our founder, and is always our inspiration.
 We are proud to carry on his important work.